V 10.1, Oct. 2020 Go to latest version

 ERTSLab was the classroom version with prefabricated experiments.
 The successor (since 2014) is ...

 Cognition Lib.
 The new development (2018) is now the upcoming ERTS Script Community, allowing to create ERTS scripts with an online editor and sharing the scripts with others.
 Scripts can be run in the web browser for testing and demoing to the scripting community or student classes.

 The Psychology Experiment Building Language (PEBL), developed by Shane Mueller (Ohio) and others, is a free cross-platform system for computer-based experiments (Gnu: free to use, free to change, free to give).
 It runs under Windows, Linux, and Macintosh.
 Experiments are created by a simple scripting language for creating displays (graphics, shapes, text, etc.), collecting responses (mouse and keyboard), experimental design (randomization and counterbalancing), and data recording.

-It already includes about 50 ready-to-use standard experiments from cognitive psychology.
+It includes a large number of ready-to-use standard experiments from cognitive psychology.
 There's a WIKI, a user manual, a blog, technical reports, etc. Here are some screenshots.